 Here’s the thing with this cake.
 You have greens in this cake.
 You have fats – healthy fats in the cake.
 You have whole wheat flour in the cake.
 Yes, you also have sugar in the cake (couldn’t avoid that), but no added sugar in the icing.
 You have almonds (protein) in the icing.

-I hope you give this a try and do send me your comments down below or at my blog Facebook page.
+I hope you give this a try and do send me your comments down below.
 As always, I look forward to hearing from you.